College of Pharmacy

 - Letters from additional health professionals, personal references, or other recommendations may be submitted in addition to the academic evaluations at the applicant’s option.

-Demonstration of commitment to public service through a variety of humanitarian activities.
+Applicants may distinguish themselves through demonstration of commitment to public service through a variety of humanitarian activities.

-Motivation and commitment to healthcare as demonstrated by previous employment, volunteer work, or other experiences.
+Applicants should exhibit motivation and commitment to healthcare as demonstrated by previous employment, volunteer work, or other experiences.

-Demonstration of strong oral and written communication skills.
+Successful applicants demonstrate strong oral and written communication skills.